kstenerud/concise-encoding/ce-structure.md

 Binary floats are limited to what is representable by 64-bit ieee754 binary float.

-Although decimal floats technically have unlimited range, most implementations will have performance issues after a point, and thus require pragmatic [limit enforcement](#user-controllable-limits).
+Although decimal floats technically have unlimited range, most implementations will suffer performance issues after a point, and thus require pragmatic [limit enforcement](#user-controllable-limits).

 #### Special Floating Point Values